 A UV light must be installed in the vivarium and set on a timer for 12-14 hours per day.
 This provides your pet with the optimum levels of UV they need to absorb calcium and grow healthily.
 Since these animals originate from the desert, a basking lamp must also be installed to create an area of increased light and higher heat.

-The temperature within the vivarium should vary because of this basking lamp.
-Underneath the lamp temperatures sound reach around 35oC, with the rest of the habitat at around 20-25oC and at night the ambient temperature will be cooler but should not fall below 15oC.
-If you are concerned about the temperature at night or at cooler times of the year, heat mats or stones may be purchased to offer your pet additional heat.
+The temperature within the vivarium should vary because of the basking lamp.
+Underneath the lamp temperatures will reach around 35oC, with the rest of the habitat set at around 20-25oC.
+At night the ambient temperature will be cooler, but should not fall below 15oC.
+If you are concerned about the temperature at night or at cooler times of the year, heat mats or stones can be purchased to offer your pet additional heat.

 Unlike most other reptiles, bearded dragons enjoy fresh fruits and vegetables as well as insects, which should be provided in a shallow dish for easy access.
 It is advisable to give adult dragons live insects every other day, but young dragons can have them each day, as they will need more protein.
 Water should also be provided in a shallow dish for bathing, though bearded dragons actually drink small droplets of water – as they would drink morning dew in the wild – and young dragons should be sprayed with water until they learn to bathe.